fogleman/Craft/features.md

 2. Creating water item and texture so that the user can move through item

+		 A) As a Craft player, I want to play in a generated world that contains water so that I can observe.

+		 B) As a Craft player, I want to play in a generated world where water can be traversed through.

 3. Create Water biomes where there will be pools generated with the map

+ 		 A) As a Craft player, I want to play in a generated world that contains pools and ponds comprised of water blocks.

+		 B) As a Craft player, I want to see realistic water and pools generated.

 4. Create Item selection menu that will provide a better way to select the blocks given

+		 A) As a Craft player, I want to use a menu for item selection that makes choosing items easier.

+		 B) As a Craft player, I want to be able to see all available items i can select.

 5. Dabble with movement to make a auto run feature that will make traversing the world easier

+		 A) As a Craft player, I want to have a auto run feature to make testing easier.